JONSASSE/432-2018/projects/project2/PRESENTATIONS.md

 4:35 PM to 4:55 PM  | -

 ## 2018-05-07 Monday (First Session)

+Project Titles **in bold** indicate that Dr. Love has seen that your work was posted to Canvas.
+The words (revision to come) after your name (if they appear) are there to remind Dr. Love that he requested during your presentation that you revise your project and repost it to Canvas by May 9.

 Monday 2018-05-07     | 14: Andrew Tang
 --------------------: | :-------------------------------------------------------------------------------------------